M-Piper/CanFly---Copy/README.md

 Delete Logs: You can delete existing flight logs if needed.

 # API Documentation
-This project's backend utilizes a C# middleware, which interacts with a database using Swagger for API calls.
-The API endpoints are documented using Swagger.
+This project's backend utilizes a C# middleware, which uses REST APIs that are documented using Swagger.
+Endpoints for the demo version's backend can be found here:  https://canfly-backend.azurewebsites.net/swagger/index.html